Rohitdummu/Shopingcart/readme.md

 # for frontend
-## cd Frontend and then npm start
+## cd Frontend and install the node modules by using npm install then npm start

 # for backend
-## cd Backend and then npm start in the node terminal
+## cd Backend and install the node modules by using npm install then npm start in the node terminal